Non-Linear Scoring Model for Translation Quality Evaluation: Introduction

 \section{Introduction}

-Analytic Translation Quality Evaluation (TQE) is widely recognized as the gold standard method for assessing translation quality with high precision.
-It relies on meticulous annotation of linguistic and technical errors using a consistent typology, often derived from the Multidimensional Quality Metrics (MQM) framework \cite{mqm2014}, with proper training of annotators.
-Once the annotations are in place, a scoring model is applied to produce a quantifiable quality assessment.
+Analytic Translation Quality Evaluation (TQE) is widely regarded as a high-precision approach to assessing translation quality.
+It is based on systematic annotation of linguistic and technical errors using a predefined taxonomy, most commonly derived from the Multidimensional Quality Metrics (MQM) framework \cite{mqm2014,GladkoffEtAl2024}, and supported by structured annotator training.
+Once annotations have been produced, a scoring procedure is applied to convert error patterns into a quantitative quality estimate.

-In practical terms, most industry scoring models operate under a \textit{linear} assumption: the number of allowed errors scales proportionally with the word count of the evaluated sample.
-This model typically normalizes errors per 1000 or 2000 words to compare them against a client-defined threshold, e.g., no more than five minor errors per 1000 words.
-The normalized error density is then used to make a pass-or-fail decision or compute a quality score.
+In operational settings, most scoring schemes adopt an implicit \emph{linear} scaling assumption: the number of permissible errors is expected to increase proportionally with the word count of the evaluated sample.
+In practice, this typically involves normalizing error counts to a reference sample size (e.g., 1{,}000 or 2{,}000 words) and comparing them against a user-defined threshold, such as allowing no more than five minor errors per 1{,}000 words.
+The resulting normalized error density is then used either to make an acceptability decision (pass/fail) or to derive a continuous quality score.\footnote{Logrus Global Statistics \url{https://logrusglobal.substack.com/archive}.}

-This method works reasonably well for evaluation sample sizes close to the reference size—that is, the standard word count used as a baseline for comparing results (typically 1,000–2,000 words).
-However, problems arise when evaluating smaller or larger samples.